AADavin/RelativeDating/README.md

 # Relative Dating
 Copyright © 2020, Adrián A. Davín.
 Released under the MIT license.

 This GitHub repository contains a gentle introduction to relative dating with Lateral Gene Transfer and some scripts that might be useful to those interested in performing their own analyses.
-It assumes a very basic understanding of phylogenetics (i.e. what is a gene tree).

 ## A very brief introduction
 ***